WOUNDED VETERANS RELIEF FUND

 “This is a pivotal time in our organization’s history,” said Mike Durkee, executive director of Wounded Veterans Relief Fund.
 “We’ve experienced tremendous growth, yet struggled with name and organization confusion, having to clarify who we are, what we do and where we operate.
 Now, instead of starting conversations with ‘who we are not,’ we can start with the number of veterans and family members we help every day.”

-Our name may have changed, but our promise to put veterans first and keep operating costs down remains.
+Our name may have changed, but our pledge to our veterans to put them first and keep operating costs down remains.
 The more we do so, the more funds are available to help wounded veterans.